cprice07/CodeCustodians-Fall2024-SQA/PartA/README.md

 3. Outputs any security issues found into a `bandit_report.csv` file.
 4. Blocks commits if security vulnerabilities are detected, prompting developers to review and resolve issues before committing.

+The report.csv file is a result as of updating the mining.py file with an eval() function.

 ## Example Usage

 ### Commit Blocking Example